Archive for the ‘other’ Category

 acoustic // dreamtempo

-Ethereal beauty preciously tuned; sewn from misty morning drops of dew, each wee sound held secret inside.
-New life, new day - warm with glow under spell of flowers’ bloom; so hush their reverent chanting.
-Familiar Trees begin to rustle with serene approach of Sun’s affection.
-Soft wings flutter above why and through clouds of gathered wisdom - gazing views abound.
-Bumble of bees a mere murmur as nestled hearts wake to unfettered confessions in Earth’s exhale.
-Ryan Francesconi then records what he, Lili, Joana Newsom and others reprise.
+Ethereal beauty preciously sewn from misty morning drops of dew; each wee sound held secret inside.
+New life, new day – blessed spell of flowers’ bloom; so hush their reverent chanting.
+Friendly trees begin to whisper in serene approach of Sun’s affection.
+Soft wings flutter above why and through clouds of gathered wisdom – adoring gazes abound.
+The bumble of bees a mere murmur as nestled hearts awake to unfettered confessions in Earth’s exhale.

 Keys to a secret garden.